yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 ##### --use_node_to_node_encryption

-Enable server-server, or node-to-node, encryption between YB-Master and YB-TServer servers in a cluster or universe.
+Enables server-server or node-to-node encryption between YB-Master and YB-TServer servers in a cluster or universe.
 To work properly, all YB-Master servers must also have their [`--use_node_to_node_encryption`](../yb-master/#use-node-to-node-encryption) flag enabled.
 When enabled, then [`--allow_insecure_connections`](#allow-insecure-connections) flag must be disabled.

 Default: `false`